Medically reviewed on July 24, 2018

 Radiation burns can be caused by X-rays or radiation therapy to treat cancer.

 Burns are caused by:

 - Electrical currents

-- Sunlight or ultraviolet light from a sunlamp or tanning bed
+- Sunlight or other sources of ultraviolet radiation, such as a tanning bed

 - Chemicals such as strong acids, lye, paint thinner or gasoline

 Complications of deep or widespread burns can include:

 - Bacterial infection, which may lead to a bloodstream infection (sepsis)

 - Fluid loss, including low blood volume (hypovolemia)

 - Breathing problems from the intake of hot air or smoke

 - Scars or ridged areas caused by an overgrowth of scar tissue (keloids)